 The limited research into CBD and sleep mean that the effects of CBD aren’t well understood.
 Early research indicates CBD impacts the brain’s proteins and cells.

 CBD does not bind with CB1 and CB2, the body’s two cannabinoid receptors.
-Research seems to show that instead, CBD works with the endocannabinoid system for a positive effect on pain and anxiety, two major contributors to insomnia.
+Research shows that CBD works with the endocannabinoid system for a positive effect on pain and anxiety, two major contributors to insomnia.

-Given that every person reacts differently, experimenting with dosage is an essential factor in determining individual dosage levels.
-Tinctures and sublingual sprays offer immediate effect; edibles and oil release more slowly.
+Given that every person reacts differently, experimenting with dosage is essential in determining individual dosage levels.
+Tinctures and sublingual sprays offer immediate effect; edibles and oil are released more slowly.

-Chronic, or even acute pain, can affect sleep quality and patterns.
-In 2018, a review in Frontiers in Pharmacology found there’s a good deal of evidence to support claims that CBD relieves pain that may cause insomnia.
+Chronic or even acute pain can affect sleep quality and patterns.
+In 2018, a review in Frontiers in Pharmacology found a good deal of evidence to support claims that CBD relieves pain that may cause insomnia.

-The study’s delivery method (smoking the cannabis flower) leaves it inconclusive as to whether the insomnia relief was due to CBD or a combination of cannabinoids.
+The study’s delivery method (smoking the cannabis flower) leaves it inconclusive whether the insomnia relief was due to CBD or a combination of cannabinoids.

-Consumer Reports conducted a survey of Americans reporting CBD use for insomnia.
+Consumer Reports surveyed Americans reporting CBD use for insomnia.
 A majority of those surveyed said that CBD was effective for insomnia.